INTERVIEW BY MARKO SYRJALA AND PETTERI LIMNELL

 That was in the newspapers in Norway last week, I think?

 PAUL STANLEY: Really?
 That’s news to me.

 Maybe it was just a rumor, or then something had been taken out of context?

 PAUL STANLEY: Yeah.

-But it’s still great hear that it’s not true?
+But it’s still great to hear that it’s not true?

 PAUL STANLEY: No.

-It’s time of the last question, here and it goes… how about the KISS version number 2?
-Will there ever be such a thing or have you given up for that idea?
+It’s the time of the last question, here and it goes… how about the KISS version number 2?
+Will there ever be such a thing, or have you given up on that idea?